 Replace:

-user→ your user name on the remote serverserver.nl→ IP address or hostname/path/to/map→ the path on the server you want to mount
+user→ your username on the remote serverserver.nl→ IP address or hostname/path/to/folder→ the path on the server that you want to mount

-Step 3 - Navigate in it like a regular folder:
+Step 3 — Navigate through it as you would a normal folder:

 cd ~/shares/server